zsims/win-docker-buildkite-plugin/README.md

         aws_instance_type: 't2.medium'
 ```

-## Example with Buildkite Docker Plugin
+## Example with Buildkite Docker Plugin (TBD)

-This plugin will also work with the [Buildkite Docker Plugin](https://github.com/buildkite-plugins/docker-buildkite-plugin):
+This plugin will **soon** work with the [Buildkite Docker Plugin](https://github.com/buildkite-plugins/docker-buildkite-plugin):

+ - [ ] Support "copying" data to the Windows host to allow mounting

 Some of the defaults must be overriden (`mount-buildkite-agent`, and `workdir`) as they assume the target container is Linux: